This article outlines the basic principles of analyzing raw logs before and after post-processing.

 For Reach M+ rover mounted on UAV only: make sure that you isolated Reach M+ unit with aluminum foil to eliminate the interference from UAV hardware components

 For Reach M+ rover mounted on UAV only: make sure that antenna ground plane is conductive and at least 70 x 70 mm.
-You can read more about antenna placement in this guide
+You can read more about antenna placement here

 You can try to increase the solution quality by tuning some Options in RTKPOST.